janeon/Gig2Gether/README.md

 ```

-And make sure that the following project id 'robert-kraut-1234' available
+Sign in to firebase via the cli, and the following project id 'robert-kraut-1234' should become available

 ```bash
 firebase projects:list
 ```

 If so, add it as the active project via